katiehuangx/data-engineering/Dog Adoption/README.md

 ## Objective

 Create and build data models and deploy database.
+This is a guided project to learn how to use Python and PostgreSQL on Jupyter Notebook to build a database.

 ## Tools & Technologies
 - Database: PostgreSQL